Name

 Stadium or Home

-The Oval, currently known for sponsorship reasons as the Kia Oval, is an international cricket ground in Kennington, in the London Borough of Lambeth, South London.
+The Oval, known for sponsorship reasons as the Kia Oval, is an international cricket ground in Kennington, in the London Borough of Lambeth, in south London.
 The Oval has been the home ground of Surrey County Cricket Club since it was opened in 1845.
 It was the first ground in England to host international Test cricket in September 1880.
 The final Test match of the English season is traditionally played there.

 Trophies